juls-ian/the-searcher-api/doc/workflow.md

 3. implement own archiving on each models (separate from the archive model)

 ## Soft and Hard Deletion and Restore
-1. implement this feat on the Article, User, Multimedia, Community Segments, Bulletin, Calendar, Issue, and Archive
+1. implement this feat on the Article, User, Multimedia, Community Segments, Bulletin, Issue, and Archive
 2. declare route binding of each models through the AppServiceProvider if using a route model binding in the crud functions of the controllers

+## Calendar
+1. make these components of the Calendar:
+   - model
+   - migration
+   - resources
+   - policies
+   - request
+2. define the relationship on the Calendar and User model
+3. implement crud features to manage calendar
+4. implement slug generation and register it in the AppServiceProvider
+5. define in the api routes